plato001/algorithms-data-structures-problem-solving/README.md

-# algorithms-data-structures-problem-solving
+# Algorithms and Data Structures
-Algorithms and Data Structures studies.
+This repository about studying of algorithms and data structures.